vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 26 / At the Right Side of the Teacher 509

-belongs, like the Satapathabrāhman ´ . a, to the White Yajurveda, the Pāraskara gr.hyas¯utra, follows the accepted tradition of the Brāhmaṇa, though it mentions the alternative.
+belongs, like the Satapathabrāhman ´ . a, to the White Yajurveda, the Pāraskara gr.hyasūtra, follows the accepted tradition of the Brāhmaṇa, though it mentions the alternative.
 The place where the teaching takes place is specified: north of the sacrificial fire.

 After (the pupil) has made a pradaks.iṇa around the fire he takes his seat.
 The teacher, touched (by the pupil), pours oblations of ghee into the fire; when the remains have been eaten, he instructs him: ‘You are a brahmacārin, drink water, do your service, may you not sleep in the daytime, restrain your speech, put fuel on the fire, drink water.’
 Then he recites to him the Sāvitrī, north of the sacrificial fire, while (the pupil) is sitting near him with his face turned west, looking (at him) and being looked at.
 Some: ‘to him while standing or sitting to his right side’.
 12

-The Gr.hyas¯utras of the R. gveda, the Aśvalāyana- ¯ and Sāṅkhāyanagr ´ .hyas¯utras, although different in details and sequence, seem basically to follow the accepted tradition of the White Yajurveda with regard to the place of teaching, to the north of the fire, and the vis-`a-vis position of teacher and pupil.
-13 The same goes for the Gobhilagr.hyas¯utra of the Sāmaveda.
+The Gr.hyasūtras of the R. gveda, the Aśvalāyana- ¯ and Sāṅkhāyanagr ´ .hyasūtras, although different in details and sequence, seem basically to follow the accepted tradition of the White Yajurveda with regard to the place of teaching, to the north of the fire, and the vis-`a-vis position of teacher and pupil.
+13 The same goes for the Gobhilagr.hyasūtra of the Sāmaveda.
 14

 12 PārGS 2.3.1–5: